 Such place-making elements are interspersed throughout the park which makes the stroll through this park a very enriching and engaging experience.
 The park design also employs features of universal design making it truly accessible to all, it also regularly hosts free events and thus, creates a space dedicated to people.

-These are just few of the many examples of contemporary public spaces which better the quality of life in metropolitan cities, provide spaces for recreation, interaction and relief and are designed for the diverse populations of cities.
+These are just a few of the many examples of contemporary public spaces that better the quality of life in metropolitan cities, provide spaces for recreation, interaction and relief and are designed for the diverse populations of cities.